BlockchainCommons/XID-Quickstart/tutorials/04-managing-claims-elision.md

 Six months later, DevReviewer is evaluating Amira for a security collaboration.
 They've seen her public attestation (about the Galaxy Project) but want to know about her security audit experience.
 Amira mentions that she has relevant experience but couldn't share details publicly.

-### Step 5: Amira Reveals to DevReviewer
+### Step 4: Amira Reveals to DevReviewer

 Amira sends DevReviewer the full attestation (`$AUDIT_SIGNED`).

 DevReviewer already has the elided commitment (from Amira's public profile or an earlier conversation).
 Now they have the full version too.

-### Step 6: DevReviewer Verifies the Inclusion Proof

-DevReviewer's verification has two parts: checking that this is the same document as the commitment and verifying the signature.
+DevReviewer's verification of the full attestation will come in two parts: checking that this is the same document as the commitment and verifying the signature.

+### Step 5: DevReviewer Verifies the Inclusion Proof

 DevReviewer computes the digest of what they received:

 ```
+ELIDED_DIGEST=$(envelope digest "$AUDIT_ELIDED")
 RECEIVED_DIGEST=$(envelope digest "$AUDIT_SIGNED")
 ```